syncfusion-content/javascript-docs/js/Diagram/Commands.md

 nudge </td><td>
 direction (string),
 delta(integer) </td><td>
-Nudge command moves the selected elements towards specified direction by the number of pixels specified by the parameter delta.
-When delta is not specified, by default it is considered as 1 pixel. </td></tr>
+Nudge command moves the selected elements towards the specified direction by the number of pixels specified by the parameter delta.
+When delta is not specified, it is considered as 1 pixel, by default. </td></tr>
 </table>

-The accepted values of the argument "direction" are listed below.
+The accepted values of the argument "direction" are as follows.

   * "up" - moves the selected elements towards up by the the specified delta value.
   * "down" - moves the selected elements towards down by the specified delta value.